ElmanTr/python-wifi-hack-with-subprocess/README.md

 - No terminal page visible !
 - With admin access !

 Download the source code.
 Then open it and fill out these fields in source code :
+1. In the project directory and type in the terminal: 1.pip install virtualenv 2.virtualenv env 3."env/Scripts/activate.bat" 4.pip install -r requirements.txt
-1. Sender email password
+2. Sender email password
-2. Sender email
+3. Sender email
-3. Receiver email
+4. Receiver email
-4. Subject of Email
+5. Subject of Email
-5. Kavenegar API
+6. Kavenegar API
-6. Sms receiver number
+7. Sms receiver number

 Done !